 Allow us to introduce you to arbutin, the secret skin brightener you’ve maybe never even heard of.
-Vitamin C, kojic acid, and licorice are all great natural skin brighteners, but there are a couple reasons why arbutin kicks them to the curb.
+Vitamin C, kojic acid, and licorice are all great natural skin brighteners, but there are a couple of reasons why arbutin kicks them to the curb.
 We spoke with experts and asked them to give us the 411 on arbutin.

-- Type of ingredient: Brightener
+Type of Ingredient: Brightener

-- Who should use it: Arbutin is generally safe for all skin types.
+Who Should Use It: Arbutin is generally safe for all skin types.

 How often can you use it: Arbutin can be used twice a day.
 It is safe to apply on clean skin with other creams and serums.
 It can also be used in the summer since it does not make skin more sensitive to the sun.

-- Works well with: Vitamin C, AHAs
+Works well with: Vitamin C, AHAs

-- Don’t use with: While there are no known negative interactions with other skincare ingredients, heat can degrade the effectiveness of arbutin.
+Don’t use with: While there are no known negative interactions with other skincare ingredients, heat can degrade the effectiveness of arbutin.

 What is Arbutin?

 “Arbutin is a molecule extracted from the bearberry plant that prevents the formation of melanin,” Lin explains.
-He compares arbutin to two other gentle brighteners, kojic acid (derived from mushrooms) and licorice root (derived from the licorice plant). “[They] are derived from different natural ingredients, but they all function as tyrosinase inhibitors to provide skin lightening and brightening effects,” he says.
-Basically, brown spots come from pigments that are produced in cells called melanocytes, which contain enzymes called tyrosinase.
+He compares arbutin to two other gentle brighteners: kojic acid (derived from mushrooms) and licorice root (derived from the licorice plant). “[They] are derived from different natural ingredients, but they all function as tyrosinase inhibitors to provide skin lightening and brightening effects,” he says.

+Brown spots come from pigments that are produced in cells called melanocytes, which contain enzymes called tyrosinase.
 They can activate anytime they come in contact with UV light, which is why you’ll notice freckles and sun spots starting to develop if you spend too much time in the sun.
 That’s when arbutin comes in—it blocks tyrosinase and keeps dark spots at bay.

 Benefits of Arbutin for Skin

-- Gentle on skin: While other skin brightening agents can dry and irritate skin, arbutin is less irritating.
+- Gentle on skin: While other skin brightening agents can dry and irritate the skin, arbutin is less irritating.
 “Since arbutin’s active component is released slowly, it can be less irritating than other skin-lightening agents and better for those with sensitive skin,” Lin says.